What is Website Translation?

 Using an API for Website Translation

-A translation application programming interface (API) is typically provided by a translation provider and has a broader scope than a CMS connector.
-It allows companies to create workflows for any type of content requiring translation, not just content stored in a CMS.
+A translation application programming interface (API) is typically provided by a website translation company and has a broader scope than a CMS connector.
+Companies can create translation workflows for any content, not just content in a CMS.

 Advantages: